kjaisingh/Reddit-Stock-Bot/README.md

 ### Invokation
-A sample invokation of the bot on one of the above subreddits is as follows: *How is the stock of $$AAPL doing?*.
+A sample invokation of the bot on one of the above subreddits is as follows: *How is the stock of $$AAPL doing?*\
 The corresponding bot response is:\
 *Hello!
 This is the StockInfoBot.
 I have come here to provide information about the AAPL stock.*